8 Unexpected Reasons You’re Always Thirsty

 Some rare conditions do cause dry mouth, says Dr. Mayock.
 When the saliva glands in the mouth don’t produce enough saliva, you may feel you need to drink more water to get rid of the feeling.
 If your feelings of dry mouth persist, visit your doctor for more information.

-Relieve this common health condition with these dry mouth treatments.
+Relieve this common condition with these dry mouth treatments.

 You could be anemic

 Your body relies on healthy blood cells to carry blood throughout the body.
-Mild anemia usually won’t cause excessive thirst, but if your condition worsens, you may feel thirsty as well as worn out.
+Mild anemia usually won’t cause excessive thirst, but if your condition becomes severe, you may feel thirsty as well as dizzy and sweaty.

-Check out these other strange symptoms that can signal a serious disease.
+Check out more symptoms that can signal a serious disease.

 Your medication is drying you out

 “There are a number of medications that affect your mouth and can make you have a dry mouth,” Dr. Mayock says.
-For example, both anticholinergics and diuretics for high blood pressure list dry mouth as a potential side effect.
+For example, antihistamines, certain antidepressants, and diuretics for high blood pressure list dry mouth as a potential side effect.
 Again, talk with your doctor if your excessive thirst is concerning you.

 Eating more of these foods can lower your blood pressure.